 Get 15% Discount

 If you use the coupon code ‘widescenes‘ at checkout you will receive a further 15% discount off any item on the GOBE filters website.
 If, for some reason, the coupon code does not work please contact us and we will rectify and advise you.

-Disclaimer: Although we are affiliated with GOBE Filters and receive a commission on any sales when using the coupon code, this review is totally unbiased.
+Disclaimer: Although we are affiliated with GOBE Filters and receive a commission on any sales when using the coupon code, this review is totally unbiased (We are also NiSi Resellers).
 As Professional Photographers we would never recommend the use of any product unless we use the product ourselves.
-We always try our best to keep things fair and balanced, in order to help you make the best choice.
 We did receive the filter with compliments of GOBE Filters but were not paid for this review.
+We may also receive commissions on other links in this post, however, we try our best to keep things fair and balanced, in order to help you make the best choice.